recryptproject/qtumportal/DESIGN.md

-# QTUM Portal Authorization Design
+# RECRYPT Portal Authorization Design

-We cannot trust 3rd party DApps to call `qtumd`'s RPC methods directly. `qtum-portal` adds an authorization layer for users to grant permission to security sensitive RPC calls.
+We cannot trust 3rd party DApps to call `recryptd`'s RPC methods directly. `recrypt-portal` adds an authorization layer for users to grant permission to security sensitive RPC calls.

-Since `qtum-portal` serves the HTML5 assets of a DApp, browser's CORS policy would restrict the DApp to only send JSON-RPC requests to `qtum-portal`, the origin server.
-These RPC calls would then be regulated according to `qtum-portal`'s security policy.
+Since `recrypt-portal` serves the HTML5 assets of a DApp, browser's CORS policy would restrict the DApp to only send JSON-RPC requests to `recrypt-portal`, the origin server.
+These RPC calls would then be regulated according to `recrypt-portal`'s security policy.

-`qtum-portal` acts as a proxy that passes JSON-RPC calls to an instance of qtumd RPC service.
+`recrypt-portal` acts as a proxy that passes JSON-RPC calls to an instance of recryptd RPC service.

-+ Read-only RPC calls are passed directly to `qtumd` unmodified.
++ Read-only RPC calls are passed directly to `recryptd` unmodified.
-+ RPC calls that create transactions or modify `qtumd` state would require user authorization.
++ RPC calls that create transactions or modify `recryptd` state would require user authorization.
 + Operation related RPC calls are diabled. e.g. `dumpwallet`,`clearbanned`, `prioritisetransaction`, etc.

-For a list of supported RPC methods, as well as which methods that require user authorization, see: [methods.go](https://github.com/hayeah/qtum-portal/blob/master/methods.go).
+For a list of supported RPC methods, as well as which methods that require user authorization, see: [methods.go](https://github.com/hayeah/recrypt-portal/blob/master/methods.go).

 # RPC Call Without Authorization

 Let's consider the `getnewaddress` method call, which generates a new payment address.
-The `qtumd` RPC service, given user:password, does not require any user authorization:
+The `recryptd` RPC service, given user:password, does not require any user authorization:

 ```
-curl http://howard:yeh@localhost:13889/ -X POST -H "Content-Type: application/json" -d '
+curl http://howard:yeh@localhost:18489/ -X POST -H "Content-Type: application/json" -d '
 {
   "jsonrpc": "1.0",
   "id":"1",